lanl/metconsin/docs/source/usage.rst

 to use the :py:func:`metconsin_network <metconsin.metconsin_network>` function to construct and save a single set of networks corresponding to the initial media.
 Note that these networks may not be stable.

 Our previous dynamic FBA simulator, surfinFBA is included in this project.
-To compute a dynamic FBA simulation (without generating the corresponding networks), use :py:func:`dynamic_fba <metconsin.dynamic_fba>`.
-Its usage is similar to :py:func:`metconsin_sim <metconsin.metconsin_sim>`, but it returns (and optionally saves to .tsv files) just the dynamics of the simulation.
+To compute a dynamic FBA simulation (without generating the corresponding networks), use :py:func:`dynamic_fba <metconsin.metconsin.dynamic_fba>`.
+Its usage is similar to :py:func:`metconsin_sim <metconsin.metconsin.metconsin_sim>`, but it returns (and optionally saves to .tsv files) just the dynamics of the simulation.
 For example, to simulate with dFBA and store the microbial and metabolic dynamics in pandas dataframes, simply run:

 .. code-block:: python